When you're pursuing a life goal that seems impossible to reach, positive thinking such as this one might feel like a slap in the face:

 This beautiful quote quelled my anger about how hard it was for me to reach my heartfelt goal.
 Back then, it didn't seem fair that I had to struggle so much more for the same thing than some other people.

 Now I realize that we often must pay more (sweat, tears, and effort) for what's most meaningful to us.
 When you're in that place, it can be useful to get support from friends, coaches, or accountability partners as this can make it much easier to keep going.
-For instance, even though I'm a coach who successfully helps people with reaching their big goals (feel free to reach out if you want my help), I almost always have my own coach to support me as I'm pursuing mine.
+For instance, even though I'm a coach who successfully helps people with reaching their big goals (feel free to reach out if you want my help), I often have my own coach to support me as I'm pursuing mine.

 While I had to pay little (sweat, tears, and effort) for my awakening, the price for being with the love of my life and living my passion seemed steep as I had to leave everything behind and start from scratch.
 However, after 6 years of marriage and more than half a decade of doing this work, I think it was a fair exchange.